DarthB/rust_embedded/README.md

   - [ ] Control display light by Lux measured by DS18B20
 - [ ] Build small HTTP server for status reports over ETH module of NUCLEO

-Besides the main project, this repository consists of the following sub-projects:
+Besides the main project, this repository consists of the following sub-projects, mainly used as starters and proof of concepts to ensure things work the way intended:

 - LED Counter based upon embedded Rust Book, uses PAC-level abstraction.
 - LED Blinker based upon embassy starting example, uses async and embassy to implement a binary LED based counting.